-A Massachusetts Certified Batterers Program is a very intense program that certified and monitored by the Massachusetts Department of Public Health.
+A Massachusetts Certified Batterers Program is a very intense program.
+Also, it is certified and monitored by the Massachusetts Department of Public Health.
 The program is specific to people involved in domestic violence.
-A batterers is a male or female only group of not more than fifteen people.
-The program consists of at least 40 weekly sessions of 1-2 hours a time along with individual counseling.
-The victim may contact the victim and assist him or her and the program is connected with a battered victims agency.
-The Massachusetts Department of Health Massachusetts certified batterers programs may charge up to $3500 per class.
-The Massachusetts Department of Public Health maintains a database of all people that attend the program.
-If a person is ordered to complete the program and fails to do so his or her probation may be revoked and could go to jail.
-Certain convictions or continuation without a finding require a certified batters programs.
+A batterer is a male or female-only group of not more than fifteen people.
+It consists of at least 40 weekly sessions of 1-2 hours a time along with individual counseling.

 What is an Anger Management Program?

-An anger management program is not regulated or certified by the Massachusetts Department of Public Health.
-Anger management classes are not specific to domestic violence and can be used for any type of situation.
+The Massachusetts Department of Public Health does not regulate anger management classes.
+Also, anger management classes are not specific to domestic violence.
 Anger management classes are typically only 8-10 sessions.
 Anger management classes do not contact or work with the victim.
-Anger management classes cost only a fraction of the certified batterers program and there is no statewide database.
+These classes cost only a fraction of the certified batterers program and there is no statewide database.

 How to Defend a Domestic Assault and Battery Case in Massachusetts?

-If you have been accused of domestic violence it is important to consult with an experienced domestic violence lawyer or a Massachusetts criminal lawyer who has experience in domestic violence cases as soon as possible.
-A domestic violence lawyer can help through the entire process and help you develop the best defense for a domestic violence charge.
-A domestic violence attorney can help you get evidence for case including all police reports, state agency reports, copies of police tapes and 911 tapes.
-An attorney can help you by putting together the best defense to you domestic violence case.
+A Massachusetts criminal lawyer experienced in domestic violence cases can immediately help.
+Also, a Massachusetts domestic violence lawyer can help you through the entire process and help you develop the best defense for a Massachusetts domestic violence charge.
+A domestic violence attorney can help you get evidence for a case including all police reports, state agency reports, copies of police tapes, and 911 tapes.
+A Massachusetts criminal attorney can help you by putting together the best defense for your domestic violence case.

-A domestic violence lawyer can explain all of your defenses like self defense or a defense of others.
-An attorney can help you with any rights you or spouse may have.
-A spouse is never required to testify against another spouse in a criminal case.
-In some cases an attorney can help you decide if applying for criminal charges against the victim can help your case.
+A domestic violence lawyer can explain all of your defenses.
+Examples of defenses are self-defense or defense of others.
+An attorney can help you with any rights you or your spouse may have.
+A spouse never has to testify against another spouse in a criminal case.
+In some cases, an attorney can help you decide if applying for criminal charges against the victim can help your case.

 Does My Spouse Have to Testify Against Me?

 Never.
 A spouse has a constitutional right to refuse to testify against another spouse.
-Even if your spouse tells the police he or she does not want to press charges police are still obligated to make an arrest.
+Even if your spouse tells the police he or she does not want to press charges police must make an arrest.

 Why Do Police Only Arrest One Person For Domestic Violence?

-When police officers arrive at the scene they are trained to make observations and conduct an investigation.
-Police officers speak to the parties separately and interview any witnesses.
-Police are strongly discouraged from arresting both parties even if they believe both parties were abusing one another.
-According the Massachusetts Guidelines on Domestic Abuse dual arrests trivialize the situation and may increase the chances of further abuse.
+Police officers conduct an investigation of every domestic abuse allegation.
+They speak to the parties separately and interview any witnesses.
+Also, police officers should not arrest both parties.
+This applies even if they believe both parties were abusing one another.
+According to the Massachusetts Guidelines on Domestic Abuse, dual arrests trivialize the situation.
+It may increase the chances of further abuse.
 In these cases police determine who the “dominant aggressor” was and arrest that person.
-Police are trained to make an arrest if they believe there is probable cause to make an arrest and not whether the victim will testify at a later date.
-Even if the alleged victim does not want to “press charges” or pursue the case police are required to make an arrest.
+When police officers believe there is probable cause that an assault happened they can make an arrest.
+They do not consider whether the victim will testify at a later date.

 Massachusetts Domestic Violence and Mandatory Reporting

-Police officers are required by Massachusetts law to file a report with Massachusetts Department of Children and Families every time the police officer believes that a child under 18 has been abused or neglected.
+Police officers are required by Massachusetts law to file a report with the Massachusetts Department of Children and Families every time a police officer believes that a child under 18 has been abused or neglected.
 This report is called a 51a report.
-It is filed against the police believe committed the domestic abuse.
 The alleged victim should be notified that police are filing the report.